 Foreign investment has been increasing

-More and more people are choosing Malta as an investment haven and the number of people emigrating to the island is increasing.
-Basic amenities such as food, housing, entertainment and medicines are relatively low cost compared to the other EU nations.
+More and more people are choosing Malta as an investment haven, and the number of people emigrating to the island has been increasing over the decades.
+However, basic amenities such as food, housing, entertainment and medicines remain relatively low when compared to the other EU nations.

 Transportation – how to get around